Hire the Top 2% of

 Arc is trusted by hundreds of startups and tech companies around the world, and we’ve matched thousands of skilled Back-End developers with both freelance and full-time jobs.
 We’ve successfully helped Silicon Valley startups and larger tech companies like Spotify and Automattic hire Back-End developers.

-Every Back-End developer for hire in our network goes through a vetting process to verify their communication abilities, remote work readiness, and technical skills (both for depth in Back-End and breadth across the greater domain).
+Every Back-End developer for hire in our network goes through a vetting process to verify their communication abilities, remote work readiness, and technical skills.
 Additionally, HireAI, our GPT-4-powered AI recruiter, enables you to get instant candidate matches without searching and screening.

 Arc has a rigorous and transparent vetting process for all types of developers.
 To become a vetted Back-End developer for hire on Arc, developers must pass a profile screening, complete a behavioral interview, and pass a technical interview or pair programming.